-- Foundation Courses: First Year Seminar & First Year Writing
+- Foundation Courses: Foundation Elective & First Year Writing

 - Perspectives: Ethical, Artistic, Global, Social, Natural Science, Scientific Principles, and two Mathematical courses.
-(The two math perspectives are specified by the Information Technology program; the two science and two math perspectives are specified by the Networking and Systems Administration program.)
+(The two math and two science perspectives are specified by the Computing Security department).

 - Three Immersion courses (one must be writing-intensive)

 For a more in-depth description of each of these requirements, please refer to the liberal art’s General Education Guide Book:

 How do I apply for a liberal arts immersion?

 To declare a concentration, go to the Registrar's website and complete the Immersion Authorization/Change form.